top of page

 Biography

-Soprano Jessica Gould has been noted for “a dramatic intensity that honored the texts” (The New York Times), “gorgeous melismatic singing" (Voce di Meche), “beautiful interpretation” (The Lute Society of America Quarterly), and "an electrifying voice" (Musicweb International).
-Her recordings for MV Cremona include I Viaggi di Caravaggio and I Diletti di Mazzarino.
-Additional CDs include projects with New World Records, Naxos, and Da Vinci Classics.
+Soprano Jessica Gould has been noted for “a dramatic intensity that honored the texts” (The New York Times), "an electrifying voice" (Musicweb International), “gorgeous melismatic singing" (Voce di Meche), and “beautiful interpretation” (The Lute Society of America Quarterly), Her recordings include projects for Navona Records, MV Cremona, New World Records, Naxos, and others.
 Radio broadcasts include WQXR, NPR, WPBR, MPR, and WKCR, among others.

 bottom of page